NextAdminHQ/nextjs-admin-dashboard/README.md

 ## Update Logs

+### Version 1.2.1 - [Mar 20, 2025]
+- Fix Peer dependency issues and NextConfig warning.
+- Updated apexcharts and react-apexhcarts to the latest version.

 ### Version 1.2.0 - Major Upgrade and UI Improvements - [Jan 27, 2025]

 - Upgraded to Next.js v15 and updated dependencies